 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expects job opportunities for CNC machine tool programmers (metal and plastic) to decline by 6% over the 2012-2022 decade (www.bls.gov).
-The BLS also reported that the median earnings for these programmers were $45,920 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) expects job opportunities for CNC machine tool programmers (metal and plastic) to increase by 20% over the 2018-2028 decade (www.bls.gov).
+The BLS also reported that the median earnings for these programmers was $53,190 in May 2018.

 Individuals can earn professional certification through the National Institute of Metalworking Skills (NIMS); the organization offers a variety of certifications, including basic and advanced machining and levels 2 and 3 press braking (www.nims-skills.org).
 All five of these certifications include CNC skills.
 To earn each credential, individuals must register and gain approval of a sponsor or NIMS employee, complete an exam and a performance affidavit.

 Some apprenticeship programs are available to students who have a certain level of experience (typically four years).
 Other apprenticeships are available through associate degree programs at community colleges and trade schools.
 For individuals seeking further education, a bachelor's degree in manufacturing engineering technology is one possibility.
 These programs are accredited through the Accreditation Board for Engineering and Technology (ABET), and some include classes offered on an evening schedule.